On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Some Test Problems

 We also computed the quantities

-to see if conditions (\ref{FJnorm}) and (\ref{successiveinnerprod}) hold.
+where $f_k$ is the $k$th column of $F_J$ in (\ref{FPLan}), when $T_J$, $Q_J$, $\beta_J$, and $q_{J+1}$ come from the CG residuals and coefficients, to see if conditions (\ref{FJnorm}) and (\ref{successiveinnerprod}) hold.
 In all cases $\epsilon_2$ was tiny, that is, a modest multiple of the machine precision.
 The same was true for $\epsilon_1$ in the HSCG and CGCG computations, but {\em not} in GVCG.
 This might be expected based on arguments in the previous section.
-We observed that for most steps before the ultimate level of accuracy was reached, the value of $\epsilon_1$ in GVCG was less than about $1.0e-7$.
+We observed, however, that for most steps before $r_k$ and $b-A x_k$ started to differ greatly and before GVCG's ultimate level of accuracy was reached, the value of $\epsilon_1$ in GVCG, while larger than that in HSCG and CGCG, was still less than about $1.0e-7$.
 We reasoned that for these steps, while the HSCG and CGCG computations behaved like exact CG for a problem with eigenvalues throughout tiny intervals about the eigenvalues of $A$, the GVCG computation might behave like exact CG for a problem with eigenvalues throughout small, but not {\em as} small, intervals about the eigenvalues of $A$.
 If the interval size made a significant difference in the convergence of exact CG, then one would expect slower convergence from GVCG (as seen with \verb+bcsstk03+), while if the interval size made little difference in the convergence of exact CG, then one would expect all three variants to converge at about the same rate (as seen with the other \verb+bcsstk+ problems).

 To test this hypothesis, we computed the eigenvalues of several of the matrices: \verb+bcsstk03+, \verb+bcsstk14+, \verb+bcsstk15+, \verb+bcsstk16+, and \verb+bcsstk27+.
 For each, we formed a larger (diagonal) matrix $\hat{A}$ with $11$ eigenvalues distributed about each eigenvalue of the given matrix, in intervals of width $1.0e-14$ or $1.0e-7$.
-We wished to determine if the convergence of exact CG was significantly affected by this interval size, so we used multiple precision arithmetic and full reorthogonalization of the CG residuals to emulate exact arithmetic.
+Our aim was to determine if the convergence of exact CG was significantly affected by this interval size, so we used multiple precision arithmetic and full reorthogonalization of the CG residuals to emulate exact arithmetic.
 We used the same random solution vector for both interval sizes, and a zero initial guess was used.
 The results are shown in Figure \ref{fig:exactCG}.
+We ran the computations only to the step where $\epsilon_1$ in GVCG started to exceed $1.0e-7$.
+As noted above, after this point, the true and updated GVCG residual vectors started to diverge and progress soon ceased.
+The interval sizes $1.0e-14$ and $1.0e-7$ roughly coincided with the size of $\epsilon_1$ for HSCG/CGCG and for GVCG, respectively.